bronson113/bronson113.github.io/_posts/2023-09-08-hitconctf-2023-careless-padding.md

 ### Theme
 In the blog post I mentioned that we need a know plaintext block.
 To create a not-so-obvious one I thought about various ideas like zipping or drawing the flag in a small png.
 But all the ideas end up with one problem: The final file is too large.
 Testing with a oversea connection with optimized IO, I can only reasonably get ~200 bytes over 10 minutes, and we wish to make sure the challenge can be solved below that timeframe from everywhere. @maple3142 give me the idea of using json, and along with the flag format, that would make up a full block.
 Initially it's something like `{'flag':...` but I then realize that the python json module adds a space after the colon, so I choosed key instead, and the theme just grow from there =D Hopefully it's not too weird and enjoyable.

+### Server misconfigure
+It is actually not intended for the server to have such a short timeout.
+As mentioned in the main article, it took 40 second even for an optimized solver to solve 1 block, so a 30 second timer is pretty unreasonable.
+I didn't notice that the server have an timeout initially, but soon someone solved it, so it's too late at this point to change that.
+My justification though is that you can leak different part of the flag across multiple connections, so technically this shouldn't add too much complexity to the solve.
+But I do still appoligies for the inconvinent that this brings.
+### Unintended Solution
+After the competition ended, @mouthon and @4yn mentioned that there is an unintended solution to this challenge.
+If we look at the line `_Y = message[(block_count-2)*N+(X%N)]`, notice that if block_count is less then 2, the index would be negative.
+Thanks to the wonderful property of python negative indexing, this would actually still run, but get the bytes in the same block as X. This provides a lot of information about the single block.
+Again, this proves how careless I am...
+The detail of this attack is left as an exercise to the reader.

 ## Appendix A - the proper padding and attack
 In the main article, I mentioned that the challenge is easier if implemented correctly.
 Diffing the two files (this challenge and the correct implementation) shows the following: